melvinkisam/game-manager/README.md

 - Columns represent documents
 - Each cell contains a weight based on TF-IDF (term frequency–inverse document frequency)

-TF-IDF is chosen over simpler weighting methods because it emphasizes words that characterise each document while downplaying common terms.
+TF-IDF is chosen over simpler weighting methods because it emphasizes words that characterize each document while downplaying common terms.
 Although sparse matrices can be memory-inefficient, this project’s dataset is small enough that this trade-off is acceptable.

-Using Scikit-learn, the TF-IDF vectoriser is trained on a fixed corpus.
-The corpus undergoes tokenisation and lemmatisation before transformation.
+Using Scikit-learn, the TF-IDF vectorizer is trained on a fixed corpus.
+The corpus undergoes tokenization and lemmatization before transformation.
 Stop-word removal is intentionally disabled because many personal or conversational inputs (e.g., “How are you?”) consist mostly of stop words and would lose meaning if removed.

 ## Cosine Similarity

 Cosine similarity is used alongside the TF-IDF vectoriser for intent matching.
 The user query is:

-- Lemmatised
+- Lemmatized
 - Transformed into a TF-IDF vector
 - Compared against the corpus matrix